paulschick/meteorite-tracker/notes/angular-material/01-setup.md

 The reason for this is because my core module is basically taking the place of the app module.
 So all services should go through here.

+- Okay, so now I'm going to import this to HomeModule.
+  - It's a module not a service, so it can be imported where needed, I believe.